5.3 Data protection, privacy and electronic communications

 The principle of consent is central to good practice in direct marketing communications.
 If a person has freely given their prior consent to a specific method of communication on a specific topic or matter, then it is usually lawful and acceptable.
 Prior consent to specific methods of communication is especially important if the society plans to make phone calls, because this will allow the society to call numbers registered with the Telephone Preference Service without committing a breach of the rules.

 The clearest way of obtaining consent is to include an unticked opt-in box on marketing materials, including websites.
-These are preferable to opt-out boxes which, even if they are pre-ticked, might be deemed to be confusing and hard to understand.
 The use of indirect, third-party consent, where a person has consented to their personal details being passed on to third parties, is not allowed under the privacy regulations for electronic communications in the form of emails, texts or automated calls.

 If you have any questions or suggestions for new information you would like to find in the Handbook, contact the team by email at email@example.com